crypticalfish86/CS50-Assignments/week_2/week_2_notes.md

     extremely hard to read)

 assembling:
-    this is where the assembly code that was created
+    this is where the assembly code that was created and turns it into machine code (binary), these wont be all the 0s and 1s of your program though, this is fixed in the next step

+linking:
+    now we combine the 0s and 1s of your source code with the 0s and 1s of your hard drive as well as any of the libraries you use, and combines all the 0s and 1s together to create your program, the computer then executes the program.